lightningWhite/WeatherStation/readme.md

 sudo hwclock -w
 ```

+The barometric pressure sensor should be calibrated to sea level for the
+location in which the weather station will be deployed.
+There is a calibration
+value in the bme280_sensor.py script that that can be used to calibrate the
+barometer.
+It is simply a value to be added or subtracted from the sensor's
+reading.
+To determine what value to add or subtract from the reading, look up
+the barometric reading from a local weather reporting agency, such as
+Weather.com or Wunderground.com.
+You may need to convert the agency's reading
+from inHg to millibars.
+Then find the difference between the weather agency's
+reading and that which is reported by the sensor and add or subtract that
+difference as needed from the sensor's reading.

 ## Running the Weather Station

 The `startWeatherStation.sh` script will start a tmux session and call the